alloy/graphql-finland/talk.md

 ## Possible solutions

-### Top-level GraphQL errors and treating a complete response as unusable when such errors exist
+### Top-level GraphQL errors and treating an entire response as unusable when such errors exist

-Some clients, such as Apollo and Relay Classic, have made the decision to reject a response entirely by default if any top-level GraphQL errors exist.
+Some clients, such as Apollo and Relay Classic, have made the decision to reject a response entirely, by default, if any top-level GraphQL errors exist.
 This is because clients can really only fully assume that the response data is incomplete, not wether or not your application could handle that case.

-This may be an ok solution when you’re starting out or all the requested data is part of one holistic view, but it quickly breaks down when you want a little more than that.
+This may be an ok solution when you’re starting out or all the requested data is part of a single holistic view, but it quickly breaks down when you want a little more than that.

 ### Top-level GraphQL errors with extra metadata

 GraphQL errors only have a single field in [the specification][spec-errors] to provide context around the cause of the error, which is the `message` field.
-However, [the specification][spec-response] also defines an `extensions` key, which may hold a map of freeform data for the schema implementors to extend the protocol however they see fit.
+However, [the specification][spec-response] also defines a top-level `extensions` key, which may hold a map of freeform data for the schema implementors to extend the protocol however they see fit.

 Apollo Server 2.0, for instance, [introduced standardized errors][apollo-server-errors] you can throw from your resolvers, which end up being serialized into the `extensions` map.
 An example they give is for bad user input: